DevExpress/web-dashboard-demo-preview/README.md

-# Html JavaScript Web Dashboard Application
+# Dashboard Angular Application

-The following application is the DevExpress HTML JavaScript Web Dashboard.
-The Angular client side is hosted on the [GitHub Pages](https://pages.github.com), while the ASP.NET MVC / Web API server side - on [DevExpress.com](https://www.devexpress.com).
+The following application is an Angular application with the DevExpress Web Dashboard Angular Component inside.
+The Angular client side is hosted on the [GitHub Pages](https://pages.github.com), while the server side - on [DevExpress.com](https://www.devexpress.com).

 **See in action:**